-During the Appeals Process
+What Happens During the Appeals Process?

 During the appeal process, the appellate court will review the records of the prior court’s proceedings to determine whether there are adequate grounds to grant the appeal.
 These ‘proceedings’ occur almost entirely in writing.
 Each side files briefs raising and responding to legal errors alleged to have taken place in the district court.

 The records that are reviewed include all pre- and post-trial motions, all evidence admitted to the court and a word-for-word transcript of the trial.
 In many cases, the evidentiary documents and physical evidence are actually transported to the site of the appellate court.
 This is done so that the court can examine them first-hand as it considers the legal arguments.
 In addition to reviewing these materials, the appellate court will also review the written briefs submitted by each party.
 As mentioned above, in a very few number of cases, oral arguments from counsel will be heard to clarify any points raised by the written briefs.